particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 {{> project-browser project="node-file-2" default-file="app.js"}}

-The yargs library is already added to this project's `package.json` file but to add it to a new project you'd just:
+The yargs package is already added to this project's `package.json` file but to add it to a new project you'd just:

 ```
 npm install yargs